AMANDA NINES, RD, LDN

 I also have experience working with clients who have been diagnosed with co-occurring disorders (alcohol/drug abuse), ranging from mild to severe symptoms.
 My focus is on meeting the client where they are in their journey and offering guidance and support during the process.

-KATHLEEN MCBETH, MA, LPC
+KATHLEEN MCBETH, LPC

 I have over twenty years of experience working with and counseling children, adolescents, and adults, including couples and families struggling with depression, anxiety, grief, trauma, parenting, school-related issues, stressful relationships, and addiction issues.